 - Instagram is testing “Virtual Creator” verification badges to help identify AI influencers

-With proper labeling, AI influencers become what they should be: entertainment.
-A form of creative expression.
-A new kind of digital art.
+With proper labeling, AI influencers become what they should be.
+Entertainment and a new kind of digital art.

 Without labeling, they’re deception.